schluete/swift-zip-archive/Sources/ZipArchive/Docs.docc/index.md

 ## Overview

 Zip archives are a standard method for collating, compressing and encrypting collections of files.
 They are universally used to aggregate, compress, and encrypt files into a single interoperable container. `ZipArchive` provides support for reading and writing zip archives from either memory or disk.
-Outside of the zlib deflate code it is written exclusively in Swift.

 ## Reading Zip archives